 Within the building, waste is separated and sent for recycling: paper, plastic/metal and glass.
-EMSA plans an awareness campaign in 2022 to further assist staff in learning about the recycling process.
 The Agency has also investigated possibilities for the separate collection of organic waste, something currently unavailable under its current contractual framework.

 In 2020 EMSA began to plan to measure waste produced in the offices.
 A scale was acquired and installed and weighing started in April 2021 for recyclable materials and undifferentiated waste.